-In 1833 UCL became the first university in the UK to appoint a Professor of Geography, and the Department is now one of the largest and most distinguished in the country, ranked consistently in the highest category for research excellence in all UK national research assessments to date.
 Our mission is to produce world-leading research and to translate this into impact in all its forms (scholarly, pedagogical, enterprise, public engagement, policy).
-We support a diversity of styles and scales of research, nurturing the very best of individual scholarship, concentrating strategically in areas where we can make a distinctive contribution, and exploiting cross-disciplinarity to generate critical mass and conceptually innovative and significant research.
+We support a diversity of styles and scales of research, nurturing the very best of individual scholarship, concentrating strategically in areas where we can make a distinctive, significant and conceptually innovative contribution.
 The quality of individual researchers in Geography, allied with our institutional strengths, provides an outstanding research environment that is stimulating and inclusive.

 One of the great strengths of UCL is the commitment of the institution to interdisciplinary research.
 The Department has led several interdisciplinary UCL initiatives, including founding and directing the UCL Environment Institute and the UCL Urban Laboratory.
 We also have strong links with the Institute for Advanced Studies, the Global Governance Institute, the Centre for Advanced Spatial Analysis and the Institutes of Sustainable Resources, Risk and Disaster Reduction, Energy, and Global Health.